People want to have a sanctuary where they can connect with nature in their daily lives and want to create it

 I never would have expected then, that a decade later I would give up my career in the insurance industry to pursue a career persuading plants to grow in ways they didn’t want to.
-When I left Member Insurance Agency to begin my career at Anderson Japanese Gardens (no relation), I was embarking on a new journey.
+When I left Member Insurance Agency to begin my career at Anderson Japanese Gardens , I was embarking on a new journey.

 The change did not come out of the blue.
 I had always been fascinated with Bonsai and even got married at the Fabyan Japanese Garden in Geneva, IL.
 After I bought a home in 2000, I caught the home improvement fever.
 I eventually re-landscaped my backyard over the next four years.
 I thoroughly enjoyed this process.
 Looking back I think it had reconnected me to many positive experiences in my youth, especially with my late uncle Vin (great guy, orchardist and the all-around tree fanatic).

 But what really gave me the fever was when I first visited Anderson Japanese Gardens in Rockford.
 Here I found a place that made me feel like when I was wandering the north woods in Wisconsin and the Upper Peninsula of Michigan.
 I was hooked.

-During my travels in the insurance industry, I had the opportunity to visit every public garden I could find.
+During my travels in the insurance industry, I had the opportunity to visit every public garden and natural area I could find.
 During this time I started taking Horticulture classes at night and earned my degree in Horticulture and Landscape Design.
 Even though I had enjoyed my insurance career, the extensive travel requirements for me as a father of two baby girls, dictated I needed a change.
 I had decided that this was the career for me.

 Well long story short, I started working at Anderson gardens as a Horticulturist in 2006.
 I have been learning and practicing this art and science since.
-It also ignited a love of learning about plants, design, and nature.
+It has also ignited a love of learning about plants, design, ecology and nature.